openvinotoolkit/openvino_build_deploy/ai_ref_kits/intelligent_queue_management/README.md

 python convert_and_optimize.py --model_name yolov8m --model_dir model --data_dir data --quantize True
 ```
 This will convert the YOLOv8 model to an OpenVINO™ Intermediate Representation (IR) format and optimize it for use with OpenVINO™.
-You can run either the python script or check out [convert-and-optimize-the-model.ipynb](docs/convert-and-optimize-the-model.ipynb) to learn more.
+You can run the Python script or check out [convert-and-optimize-the-model.ipynb](docs/convert-and-optimize-the-model.ipynb) to learn more.

-### Running the Application
+## Running the Application

 To run the application, use the following command: